- Site Map

 The status field reflects the state of the specified Excel file and is a read-only property.

 The "Current" status indicates that the Excel file can be found and that the Sticky is synchronized with the latest version of that file.
+This condition does not apply to AutodeskDocs files.

 The status of "Worksheet Not Found" is an indication that the Excel file exists but that a worksheet with the specified name does not exist within the file.
 This can happen if the worksheet has been deleted or renamed.
 To address this issue use the "Update From" button to re-specify the appropriate worksheet name.
 This process will not change the name of the Sticky.
 The name of the Sticky can be changed by selecting the text within the Ideate Sticky dialog or by editing the Schedule name from the Project Browser.